ahmadthakur/Puppet/README.md

 You also need to add a `Procfile` in the bot's directory with the following line:
 `worker: node src/index.js`

-After following these steps, your bot should be up and running on your Discord server.
+After following these steps, your bot should be up and running on your Discord server. :white_check_mark: